-- (v) any arrangements in force and any measures taken by the employer to eliminate or reduce the significant risks to health and safety identified. - 4 Article 4 sets out the general duties of employees at work.
+- Article 4 sets out the general duties of employees at work.
 All employees are required to take reasonable care for their health and safety and any other persons who may be affected by what they do or do not do.
 In addition, employees must cooperate with their employer or other person who is legally responsible for health and safety.
-This includes, for example, the use of safe systems of work and correct use of personal protective equipment such as high visibility clothing, hard hats and respirators. - 5 Article 5 requires employers and self-employed persons to consider individuals other than their employees who could be affected by their work activities, including members of the public and other groups of workers. - 6 Article 6 requires persons in control of premises, which are used as a place of work by other individuals (other than their employees) to ensure that areas under their control do not pose risk to persons using them. - 7 Article 7 requires designers, manufacturers, importers and suppliers to ensure that products intended for use at a place of work can be used safely and without a risk of harm to health.
-This consideration must be made for the entire life of products, right through from design stage to decommissioning and disposal and information relating to, or affecting safety, must be supplied to the end user. - 8 Article 8 requires that no person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare as required by law.
+This includes, for example, the use of safe systems of work and correct use of personal protective equipment such as high visibility clothing, hard hats and respirators. - Article 5 requires employers and self-employed persons to consider individuals other than their employees who could be affected by their work activities, including members of the public and other groups of workers. - Article 6 requires persons in control of premises, which are used as a place of work by other individuals (other than their employees), to ensure that areas under their control do not pose risk to persons using them. - Article 7 requires designers, manufacturers, importers and suppliers to ensure that products intended for use at a place of work can be used safely and without a risk of harm to health.
+This consideration must be made for the entire life of products, right through from design stage to decommissioning and disposal; information relating to, or affecting safety, must be supplied to the end user. - Article 8 requires that no person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare as required by law.